wasaysir/cheatsheets/bioinformatics-cs482/units/03-phylogeny.typ

 Assumptions:
 1. All nucleotide bases occur with equal probability
-2. Ech base has equal probability of mutating into any other
+2. Each base has equal probability of mutating into any other
 3. Substitutions occur independently

 Let $p_A(t), p_C(t), dots$ is probability that a given site contains nucleotide $A, C, dots$ at time $t$.